daysantace/AceInvaders/README.md

 Google it.
 Internet has been out for 30 years, give or take. <br>

 ### I just want to translate.
-You can edit the `.csv` file containing all the translations, download it, edit it, and then push it back to here.<br>
+You can edit the `.csv` file containing all the translations.
+Download it, edit it, and then push it back to here.<br>
 File path is `(working dir)/AceInvaders/datafiles/localisation.csv`.
 Do not change the `.ttf`, it's a font.<br>
 Please open the file in a plaintext editor.
 It seems to break down in fancy editors like Excel.
 Google Sheets seems to work, however, but the process to open the `.csv` is slower than just opening it in Notepad (or your preferred plaintext editor)